 - Pay the $51.75 vehicle registration fee (standard).

 - Note: Additional fees may apply.

 This page is designed to help you register a vehicle for the first time in Texas.
 If you already have a registered vehicle and want to renew it, visit our Registration Renewal page to learn how.

-You have 30 days to register your vehicle after establishing residency.
+You have 30 days after establishing residency to have your vehicle inspected and registered.
 Before visiting your local County Tax Office, make sure that:

 - You have proof of auto insurance.